xcube-dev/xcube/docs/source/devguide.md

    1. Update the sha256 hash of the source archive prepared by GitHub.

-   1. If the dependencies have changed, update the list of dependencies in the `-run` subsection to match those in the environment.yml file.
+   1. If the dependencies have changed, update the list of dependencies in the `-run` subsection to match the runtime dependencies in `pyproject.toml`.

 1. Commit the changes and push them to GitHub.
    A pull request at the feedstock repository on conda-forge will be automatically